micropython/micropython-esp32-ulp/docs/index.rst

 py-esp32-ulp is an assembler toolchain for the ESP32 ULP (Ultra Low-Power) Co-Processor, written in MicroPython.

+.. contents:: Table of Contents

 What is it useful for?
 ----------------------

-It can translate small assembly language programs to a loadable/executable ULP machine code binary, directly on the ESP32 microcontroller.
+py-esp32-ulp can translate small assembly language programs to a loadable/executable ULP machine code binary, directly on the ESP32 microcontroller.

 This is intended as an alternative approach to assembling such programs using the binutils-esp32ulp toolchain from Espressif on a development machine.